magento/knowledge-base/src/support-tools/patches-available-in-qpt-tool/mdva-38393-catalog-rules-stop-working-for-configurable-product-if-its-simple-product-is-renamed.md

     * Action = 50% discount
     * Active = Yes
 1. Perform reindex.
-1. Check configurable product on frontend (discount should be applied).
+1. Check the configurable product on the frontend (discount should be applied).
-1. Check the `catalogrule_product` table (simple product should have discount).
+1. Check the `catalogrule_product` table (the simple product should have a discount).
 1. Go to the Admin and change the name of the simple product.
 This would add a record to the `catalogrule_product_cl` table.
 1. Execute the cron or the `bin/magento cron:run --group=index --bootstrap=standaloneProcessStarted=1` command.
 1. Check the `catalogrule_product` table.